alecmagnani/CollegeCooking/README.md

 Possible functionality to add:

-  1.GUI
+  1. GUI

-  2.running list of ingredients available so the program can search what the user already has and return a shopping list of missing ingredients
+  2. running list of ingredients available so the program can search what the user already has and return a shopping list of missing ingredients